Reference of internal functions

 nLjointand its componentsnLy: The likelihood of the data, given the parametersneg_log_prior: the prior of parameters at constrained scalelogjac, negative logarithm of the absolute value of the determinant of the Jacobian of the transformationθ=T(ζ).

-loss_penalty: additional loss terms from floss_penalty- compute entropy of transformation
+loss_penalty: additional loss terms from penalty_computer- compute entropy of transformation

 Arguments

-HybridVariationalInference.transformU_block_cholesky1 — MethodtransformU_block_cholesky1(v::AbstractVector, cor_ends)Transform a parameterization v of a blockdiagonal of upper triangular matrices into the this matrix. cor_ends is an AbstractVector of Integers specifying the last column of each block.
+transformU_block_cholesky1(v::AbstractVector, cor_ends)Transform a parameterization, v, of a blockdiagonal of upper triangular matrices into a vector with a matrix for each block. cor_ends is an AbstractVector of Integers specifying the last column of each block.
 E.g. For a matrix with a 3x3, a 2x2, and another single-entry block, the blocks start at columns (3,5,6).
 It defaults to a single entire block.

 An correlation parameterization can parameterize a block of a single parameter, or an empty parameter block.
 To indicate the empty block, provide cor_ends == [0].